 Macquarie University and Biotext have collaborated in two research projects on testing the readability of health information (2018-20).
 Both projects were funded by the Department of Industry, Innovation and Science as Innovation Connections Grants.

-#1 The first Innovation Connections project (2018-19) was largely a scoping study, setting out the parameters of readability from the language perspective and different types of readers.
-These correspond with the five major sections of the first project report (February 2019):
+#1 The first Innovation Connections project (2018-19) was firstly a scoping study in 5 phases, setting out the parameters of readability from the language perspective, and identifying the different types of readers of health information.
+Research on both perspectives and the interplay between them was presented in the final report in its 5 sections.
+Its key findings were:

 A preliminary experiment was also conducted (2018-19) on the readability of content on a Department of Health immunisation website.
 The experiment involved 30 parents with children at the University’s child-care centres.
 All had professional training and occupations, and were either first- or second- language users of English.
 They were tasked with finding specific information on the website, and debriefed on their experience of using it.
 Eye-tracking equipment was used to trace their explorations of webpages and mouseclicks as they moved to a new page.
 The overall time they took to complete the 7 tasks, and the correctness of their answers was recorded, as was how they experienced the website’s features, in terms of likes/dislikes, and via elicited individual comments.